Bryan Freedman: 2016–2020: Kelly, Michael Jackson Estate, and Union cases

-In 2018 Megyn Kelly was fired from NBC after a Halloween segment on her talk show where she questioned why blackface is considered racist, stating that it was acceptable during her youth if someone was portraying a character.
+In 2018, Megyn Kelly was fired from NBC after a Halloween segment on her talk show where she questioned why blackface is considered racist, stating that it was acceptable during her youth if someone was portraying a character.
 This led to accusations that Kelly was defending the use of blackface in Halloween costumes.
 Despite issuing a public apology, her show was canceled, and she was terminated from NBC.
 Freedman represented Kelly and said that NBC allowed false rumors to circulate and argued that Kelly should receive the remainder of her contract.
 Ultimately, NBC agreed to pay out the full remainder of her contract.

-In February 2019 Freedman represented Michael Jackson Estate who filed a lawsuit against HBO over Leaving Neverland.
+In February 2019, Freedman represented Michael Jackson Estate who filed a lawsuit against HBO over Leaving Neverland.
 After Michael Jackson's death, his estate faced debt-related issues.
 Freedman, alongside Howard Weitzman and executors John Branca and John McClain, worked to resolve a reported $500 million in estate debt and a $100 million lawsuit against HBO related to the documentary Leaving Neverland, which detailed allegations of child sexual abuse against Jackson.

-In May 2020 Freedman represented Gabrielle Union who filed a discrimination lawsuit against the producers of America's Got Talent, alleging racism and prejudice after her contract as a judge was not renewed for the fourteenth season in 2019, following her complaints about racist incidents on set.
+In May 2020, Freedman represented Gabrielle Union who filed a discrimination lawsuit against the producers of America's Got Talent, alleging racism and prejudice after her contract as a judge was not renewed for the fourteenth season in 2019, following her complaints about racist incidents on set.
 Fellow judge Julianne Hough's contract was also not renewed.
 Freedman managed a settlement for Union with an "amicable resolution", although the terms of the agreement were not disclosed publicly.

-2021–present: Harrison, Baldoni and other cases
+2021–present: Harrison, Wayfarer and other cases

-In 2021 Chris Harrison hired Freedman to negotiate his exit from The Bachelor, when he faced backlash after defending Rachael Kirkconnell, a contestant on the show, during an interview with former Bachelorette Rachel Lindsay.
+In 2021, Chris Harrison hired Freedman to negotiate his exit from The Bachelor, when he faced backlash after defending Rachael Kirkconnell, a contestant on the show, during an interview with former Bachelorette Rachel Lindsay.
 Kirkconnell had attended an "Old South" ball in 2018, hosted by Kappa Alpha Order (KA).
 With the help of Freedman, Harrison received an eight-figure payout, later reported to be $10 million, from the network.

-In February 2022 Miles Cooley joined Freedman + Taitelman LLP as a partner and later in September 2023 it was renamed as Freedman Taitelman + Cooley.
+In February 2022, Miles Cooley joined Freedman + Taitelman LLP as a partner and later in September 2023 it was renamed as Freedman Taitelman + Cooley.

-In December 2024, Freedman began representing actor-director Justin Baldoni.
-Baldoni is refuting allegations made against by his It Ends with Us co-star, Blake Lively.
-Freedman is leading a libel lawsuit for $250 million against The New York Times for pushing an "unverified and self-serving narrative" using "cherry-picked and altered communications stripped of necessary context," and allegedly ignoring evidence disputing her claims.
-Freedman stated, "In this vicious smear campaign fully orchestrated by Blake Lively and her team, the New York Times cowered to the wants and whims of two powerful 'untouchable' Hollywood elites, disregarding journalistic practices and ethics once befitting of the revered publication by using doctored and manipulated texts and intentionally omitting texts which dispute their chosen PR narrative."